+The Duluth Area Chamber of Commerce has a rich history.
 The Duluth Area Chamber of Commerce was founded on August 5, 1870.
 The Chamber has been moving business forward in our community for over 145 years.
 As the third largest Chamber in the State of Minnesota, the Duluth Area Chamber is a great place to educate, promote, and grow your organization.
 We currently serve approximately 1100 members, with four members that have been with the chamber for over 100 years.

 - March 5, 1870

-- City of Duluth incorporated
+- The City of Duluth incorporated

 - August 5, 1870